BeTeK/EliteMerchant/README.md

 The tool utilizes the database provided by EDDB. ( http://eddb.io/api )

 #####Version history:
+v0.13.150701: Powers, Black market trades
+- Powers and factions
+Power control and exploited systems are marked with a faction icon (faction name on mouse hover).
+Factions (Empire, Federation, Alliance) marked by system & station background color.
+- Black market trades
+Smuggling routes can now be profitable and shown on a possible trade route.
+Smuggling trades are marked with black commodity background and a skull icon.
+NOTE!
+Black market prices are estimates derived from local legal commodity prices.
+The resulting price is inaccurate and is only indicative of your final price (probably +-500cr or so).
+Passive faction bonuses have already been applied to the shown black market price.
+- Supply now shown better in UI as column and colored red when low.
+- Basic cache for generic trade search
+- Numerous bugfixes and small improvements

 v0.12.150619: Moved away from windowed queries as they did more harm than good.
 v0.11.150619: 1.3 fixes and basic features
 - Added Direct system-to-system / station-to-station trade listing